top of page

 Hoʻola Ka Makanaʻā

-Over 7,700 volunteers since 2016 to help in the efforts of planting 4,018 seedlings, management of 276 acres of forest, and efforts to bring 10 additional acres of forest habitat under intensive management.
+Over 7,700 volunteers since 2016 to help in the efforts of out planting, management of 276 acres of forest, and efforts to bring 10 additional acres of forest habitat under intensive management.

 Nā Kalai Waʻa